nedbat/scriv/README.rst

 --------

 Scriv is a command-line tool for helping developers maintain useful changelogs.
-It manages a directory of changelog entries.
-It aggregates them into a CHANGELOG file.
+It manages a directory of changelog fragments.
+It aggregates them into entries in a CHANGELOG file.

 Documentation
 -------------